coreboot/coreboot/util/intelp2m/description.md

 		0 - inteltool.log (default)
 		1 - gpio.h
 		2 - your template
-(shell)$ ./intelp2m -t 1 -file coreboot/src/mainboard/youboard/gpio.h
+(shell)$ ./intelp2m -t 1 -file coreboot/src/mainboard/yourboard/gpio.h
 ```
-You can also add add a template to 'parser/template.go' for your file type with
+You can also add a template to 'parser/template.go' for your file type with
 the configuration of the pads.

 platform type is set using the -p option (Sunrise by default):